mihar-22/stencil-wormhole/README.md

 openWormhole(MyChild, ['message', 'data']);
 ```

-If you want to type the `openWormhole` function then simply create a higher-order function.
+If you want stricter typing on the `openWormhole` function then simply create a higher-order function.

 ```ts
 import { openWormhole, WormholeConsumerConstructor } from 'stencil-wormhole'